soumyaxyz/Privacy-Preserving-Federated-Learning/README.md

 # Privacy Preserving Federated Learning

-Run centrailzed.py to execute a centralized run
+Run 'centrailzed.py' to execute a centralized run

-Run simulate.py to simulate federated learning
+Run 'simulate.py' to simulate federated learning

-Use weights and biases api key when prompted
+Run 'server.py' and one or more 'client.py' to run federated learning, non-simulated.
+Server and client can be on any machines.

-For instructions: python <filename>.py -h
+For instructions: python \<filename\>.py -h